bsonnek/Spot-GenAI-Samples/README.md

 When Changing Variables - You will need to rebuild the docker container to update variables in the Python virtual environment:
     - run Dev Containers: Rebuild Container from the Command Palette (F1) to pick up the change.

+### Python Dependencies

+The `requirements.txt` file contains all the python dependencies for this project.
+The `devcontainer.json` file will automatically install these dependencies when the container is built.

+#### When Properly configured to run locally, You should expect the following:
+ - When VSCode opens this repo it will automatically load the repo in a Docker conatiner python image.
+ - Environmental variables will automatically be loaded for the Python Virtual Environment
+ - Python will auto pip install everything in the "requirements.txt" file
+ - Sample Notebooks will load .env variables and have a python virtual environment available to run sample code.
+ - Running `streamlit run Streamlit-ChatBot-App.py` from a terminal.
+You will have access a local chatbot app from your local browser `http://localhost:8501`.

 ### Running the App

 To run the app, simply run the `streamlit run Streamlit-ChatBot-App.py`.
 This will start the app on port 8501.
 You can then access the app at `http://localhost:8501`.
 If running in a container, you will need to forward the port to your local machine if VSCode does not do it for you automatically.